 It seems we must wade through the sludge to get to the gold.
 So, hang in there, continue going back, keep starting conversations with other participants.
 It will slowly get better.
-It makes it easier realizing that it doesn’t just happen to you, it happens to everyone, no matter how rich, attractive, successful, or accomplished.
+It makes it easier realizing that it doesn’t just happen to you, it happens to all people no matter how rich, attractive, successful, or accomplished.

 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.